If you suffer with chronic headaches, migraines, popping or clicking in your jaw, jaw or teeth pain or sensitivity, you may have TMJ.

-Headache therapy in Madison to alleviate years of pain and discomfort
+Headache therapy from your Madison dentists to alleviate years of pain and discomfort

 You can live without pain.
 Feeling good is as important as looking good.
-Neuromuscular Dentistry, or as it is commonly referred to as Headache Therapy or TMJ Therapy, is dentistry that helps align the jaw and bite and can help alleviate severe headaches-including migraines, neck and shoulder pain, clicking or popping of the jaw and even tinnitus or ringing in the ears.
+Neuromuscular Dentistry, or as it is commonly referred to as Headache Therapy or TMJ Therapy, (also known as TMD Therapy) is dentistry that helps align the jaw and bite and can help alleviate severe headaches-including migraines, neck and shoulder pain, clicking or popping of the jaw and even tinnitus or ringing in the ears.

-Dr. Gary Conger utilizes special advanced technology and techniques to determine if the jaw and bite are in alignment.
+Dr. Brian Fick utilizes special advanced technology and techniques to determine if the jaw and bite are in alignment.
 If they are not, he will bring the jaw back into alignment.
-With proper headache therapy from Dr. Gary Conger at First Choice Dental, you can be free of pain and enjoy your life again.
+With proper headache therapy from Dr. Brian Fick at First Choice Dental, you can be free of pain and enjoy your life again.

 Headache Therapy and Neuromuscular Dentistry uses state-of-the-art technology to alleviate headache pain.

-Using headache therapy made possible by special training in neuromuscular dentistry, we help determine if your symptoms are caused by malocclusion and if so, what your optimal jaw position is.
+Using headache therapy made possible by special training in neuromuscular dentistry, Dr. Brian Fick, pictured on the right, will help determine if your symptoms are caused by malocclusion and if so, what your optimal jaw position is.
 Our headache therapy dentists use special computerized jaw tracking instruments to record jaw movement, resting position, and path of closure.
 Electromyography is used to measure your jaw's muscle function in both its stressed and relaxed positions, and will also measure the jaw-to-skull relationship to see if there is a structural imbalance.
 Sonography is used to record jaw joint sounds to detect any abnormalities.
 Additionally, x-rays of the jaw may be taken to help evaluate the condition and positioning of the joint.

 Typically headache therapy treatment will follow three steps.